Remembrance of death teaches a human being to choose from his upcoming tasks ones that are always finished. And these tasks are the most necessary.

 For the soul there is no death, and therefore the one who leads a spiritual life is free from death.

 If you want to get used to contemplating death without fear, try to vividly imagine and see yourself in the shoes of the people who were attached to life with all their strength.
 They thought that death befell them prematurely.
 Meanwhile, those who had lived the most, and who had buried many, had ultimately died as well.
-How short is this span of time, able to fit so much sorrow and evil, and how fragile is the vessel of life!
+How short is this span of time, capable of fitting so much sorrow and evil, and how fragile is the vessel of life!

 Is this brief moment worth talking about?
 Think—an eternity lies behind you, an eternity lies ahead.
 Between these two abysses, what difference is it to you if you live three days or three centuries?